erkexzcx/Lithuanian-dictionary-generator/README.md

 # Lithuanian dictionary generator

-This is a tool to generate a dictionary of lithuanian passwords, which can be used for dictionary attacks on lithuanian passwords.
-You need to have at least one basic dictionary and understanding of what you are trying to achieve.
-Without basic dictionary, this application is useless and it is your responsibility to get or create it.
+Lithuanian dictionary generator is a tool designed to generate passwords list (dictionary), which is used for cracking common Lithuanian passwords.
+In order to generate such dictionary, you need to get a list of simple basic Lithuanian words in a form of text file.

 __DISCLAIMER__: I take no responsibility for any misuse of this application.
 It was created only for penetration testing and nothing else.

 <p align="center"><img src="http://i63.tinypic.com/1609dmp.png" /></p>

-## What does it actually do?
+## How does it work

-Consider you have a file `c:\input_dictionary.txt` with the following contents (yeah, literally 2 words for the sake of simplicity):
+For example, you have a file `c:\input_dictionary.txt` with the following contents:
 ```
 erikas
 petras
 ```

-And you want to have a complete dictionary like this:
+and out of those 2 words in your `c:\input_dictionary.txt` you want to generate `c:\input_dictionary-generated.txt` file with the following contents:
 ```
 Petras
 petras